CodeGrade/bottlenose/README.md

 sudo apt-get install build-essential git postgresql libpq-dev beanstalkd
 ```

+After installing beanstalkd, double check that "telnet [server] 11300" doesn't
+work from an external machine.
+Otherwise you got your firewall wrong.

-Some of the autograders require a synthetic X connection; for that,
+Some of the autograders (e.g. Racket) require a synthetic X connection; for
-Bottlenose uses xvfb:
+that, Bottlenose uses xvfb:

 ```sh
 sudo apt-get install xvfb